Cebulva/business-kpi-dashboard/README.md

 <details>
 <summary>Final KPI Dashboard (Looker Studio)</summary>
 <br>
 The final interactive dashboard built to provide the CEO with a clear, ongoing view of GoExplore’s performance.
 This dashboard visualizes the key metrics and insights derived from the data analysis.
+I was responsible for the first slide of the dashboard.
 <br>
 <a href="https://lookerstudio.google.com/reporting/928e4db6-c643-41d3-a4b2-d90d151dd09a">View Dashboard</a>
 </details>

+## 5. Contributors

+This project was a collaborative effort.
+I would like to thank the following individuals for their valuable contributions:

+-   **@camontefusco**
+-   **@victoria-vasilieva**
+-   **@Zehando**